What is Kelly size / recommended position size?

 Why half-Kelly instead of full Kelly?

 Full Kelly is growth-optimal in theory but produces large, hard-to-tolerate drawdowns in practice.
-Half-Kelly gives up a modest amount of long-run growth for a large reduction in variance.
+Half-Kelly gives up modest growth for much lower variance.

 Why is recommended size sometimes 0%?

-A 0% reading means the Kelly formula found no positive edge for that ticker's current win rate and risk/reward — the math is declining to size a bet, not a system error.
+A 0% reading means the Kelly formula found no positive edge for that ticker's current win rate and risk/reward — not a system error.

 What's the difference between Kelly size and recommended size?

-Kelly size is the raw half-Kelly formula output; recommended size further scales it down by the signal's model confidence and caps it at a hard portfolio limit (default 10% per position).
+Kelly size is the raw half-Kelly output; recommended size scales it down further by model confidence and caps it at a hard portfolio limit.

 Educational research only — not investment advice.